• Skip to content

 Some outlets teased the Oscars for trying to plan for something so unpredictable.

-Who could have predicted one the world’s most bankable stars would assault a beloved presenter?
+Who could have predicted one of the world’s most bankable stars would assault a beloved presenter?
 Who could have guessed a few years ago that two members of Hollywood royalty would announce the wrong Best Picture winner?

 A Script for Unscripted Controversies